Victims of Medical Malpractice and Defective Pharmaceutical Drugs - How to Get Compensation

 I'm a Victim of Medical Malpractice - How Do I Get Compensated?

-Whether it be because of a medication error, misdiagnosis, anesthetic error, surgical error, hospital-acquired infection, or some other negligence, you and your family are now scrambling to pick up the pieces.
+Whether it be because of a faulty drug, medication error, misdiagnosis, anesthetic error, surgical error, hospital-acquired infection, or some other negligence, you and your family are now scrambling to pick up the pieces.
 If you believe you are a victim of medical malpractice and wish to seek compensation, you can consider the following steps:

 Consult with an Attorney: